Introduction

 Conclusion

-The secret to controlling this silent hazard is being aware of the signs of high blood pressure.
-Many people disregard symptoms like chest pain, weariness, or impaired vision because they believe they are minor problems.
-However, these signs may indicate more severe neurological or cardiovascular issues.
-Complications like stroke, heart attack, or kidney failure can be avoided in large part with routine examinations, a healthy lifestyle, and early management.
+Symptoms of high blood pressure should never be ignored, as controlling this silent hazard starts with awareness.
+Many people disregard warning signs like chest pain, fatigue, or blurred vision, assuming they are minor issues.
+However, these symptoms may indicate serious neurological or cardiovascular problems.
+Complications such as stroke, heart attack, or kidney failure can often be prevented through regular check-ups, a healthy lifestyle, and early management.

 Avoid waiting for symptoms to worsen.
-Keep an eye on your health and act now.
+Keep track of your health and take action early for better long-term well-being.